-Cost barriers
+• Cost barriers

-The federal government invested in the development and procurement of the COVID-19 vaccine to ensure that vaccines are offered to everyone who is recommended to receive it for free, regardless of insurance status and without cost-sharing.
-56, 57 However, concerns about paying an out-of-pocket cost to get the vaccine still exist.
-This underscores the need for ongoing messaging and outreach.
-Examples of current efforts include continued outreach to providers and patients with clear messaging that the vaccines are offered free of charge on vaccine registration websites and also at vaccination locations.
-To also address costs associated with transportation, the Federal government partnered with ride-sharing companies to offer free rides to individuals going to vaccination clinics to get a shot.
-62
+The federal government invested in the development and procurement of the COVID-19 vaccine to ensure that vaccines are offered to everyone who is recommended to receive it for free, regardless of insurance status and without cost-sharing.^{56, 57} However, concerns about paying an out-of-pocket cost to get the vaccine still exist.58 This underscores the need for ongoing messaging and outreach.59 Examples of current efforts include continued outreach to providers and patients with clear messaging that the vaccines are offered free of charge on vaccine registration websites and also at vaccination locations.^{60, 61} To also address costs associated with transportation, the Federal government partnered with ride-sharing companies to offer free rides to individuals going to vaccination clinics to get a shot.62

-Physical Barriers
+• Physical Barriers

 Homebound individuals, such as older adults, people with chronic conditions, and people with disabilities, face numerous unique challenges in accessing COVID-19 vaccines (e.g., scheduling, transportation, need for a caregiver to go with them, and provider's location).
 Recognizing these challenges, programs are being implemented to target and reach individuals for whom traveling to a vaccination location is difficult.
-For example, the integration of Emergency Medical Services (EMS) and paramedic providers in vaccination programs has greatly expanded outreach and vaccination services.
-In some states, EMS personnel have been mobilized to supplement pharmacy-based vaccination by delivering vaccines to homebound individuals and those in long-term care facilities.
-A medical center also partnered with the local fire department to ensure that people who could not leave their residence were able to get vaccinated.
-The Centers for Medicare & Medicaid Services (CMS) is also incentivizing providers by paying an additional \$35 per dose of vaccine administered at a Medicare beneficiaries' home, increasing the total payment amount to \$75 per dose.
+For example, the integration of Emergency Medical Services (EMS) and paramedic providers in vaccination programs has greatly expanded outreach and vaccination services.63 In some states, EMS personnel have been mobilized to supplement pharmacy-based vaccination by delivering vaccines to homebound individuals and those in long-term care facilities.64-66 A medical center also partnered with the local fire department to ensure that people who could not leave their residence were able to get vaccinated.67 The Centers for Medicare & Medicaid Services (CMS) is also incentivizing providers by paying an additional \$35 per dose of vaccine administered at a Medicare beneficiaries' home, increasing the total payment amount to \$75 per dose.68

 Outreach efforts are also targeting people experiencing homelessness because of elevated risks from COVID-19 and vaccination access barriers.
-For example, a university hospital organized a street medicine team to provide health services to the homeless, including COVID-19 vaccination.
-Reports on success in vaccinating persons experiencing unstable housing suggest that having vaccination workers stationed in shelters, training non-clinical outreach workers to counsel individuals, and close coordination and open communication with various community leaders and partners can help increase uptake of the vaccine among this population.
+For example, a university hospital organized a street medicine team to provide health services to the homeless, including COVID-19 vaccination.69 Reports on success in vaccinating persons experiencing unstable housing suggest that having vaccination workers stationed in shelters, training non-clinical outreach workers to counsel individuals, and close coordination and open communication with various community leaders and partners can help increase uptake of the vaccine among this population.70 uptake of vaccines.
+Federal partnership programs with pharmacies have helped increase access points for vaccination around the country.
+These programs are further highlighted in the next section.
+West Virginia has also been utilizing pharmacies for COVID-19 vaccination but took a slightly different approach.
+During the early stage of vaccine rollout, the state used the nearly 250 independent pharmacy networks in the state to vaccinate residents of long-term care facilities and nursing homes.
+Local pharmacies used their existing relationships with nursing homes to gather information and leveraged the trust of patients in encouraging them to get vaccinated.
+This approach resulted in West Virginia being the first state to be able to offer vaccinations to all nursing home residents.77

-Increasing Vaccination Opportunities
+• Increasing Vaccination Opportunities